knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Document everything you do at every step and use version control software for every piece.

 1. Everybody should track their hours.
 Ideally hours should be tracked according to specific tasks.
-One good way to do this is to make every task a GitHub issue, and associate all hours with specific issues.
+One good way to do this is to make every task a [GitHub](https://github.com/) issue, and associate all hours with specific issues.

 	* Tracking the time it takes to create each feature can help with scoping and budgeting future projects.

 1. Publish what you publish.
-Knowledge translation depends on dissemination; we need share what we’re creating[^21].
+Knowledge translation depends on dissemination; we need share what we’re creating.[^21]

 	* Make all website content public, not password protected or behind a paywall.

 	* If it can’t be made public, then it probably shouldn’t be on the website.
-Use other services, like intranets, Basecamp, Canvas, etc.
+Use other services, like intranets, [Basecamp](https://basecamp.com/), [Canvas](http://www.instructure.com/), etc.

 	* Open source all the developed designs, code, documentation, etc.

 	* Find out what your rights are when you publish papers about the project.
 If possible make the papers available as widely as possible, for free, even if it costs extra money.

 1. Research as much as possible.
 Learn as much as possible.
-Collect as much data as possible.
+Collect as much relevant data as possible.
 We should always strive to do evidence-based web development.

 1. Work in the open.
 Avoid decision-making over email or in private conversations.

-	* All meetings should have a secretary, and that secretary should take notes *visibly*, e.g. on a whiteboard, so other attendees can contribute and update notes where they see fit.
+	* All meetings should have a secretary, and that secretary should take notes *visibly* (e.g. on a whiteboard, so other attendees can contribute and update notes where they see fit).
 Ideally, meetings should also be audio recorded and made available to members who weren’t able to attend.
 Ideally, any sketches should be photographed/scanned and be included with the minutes.

-	* All decision-making between meetings should be done in an open forum, such as GitHub or Basecamp.
+	* All decision-making between meetings should be done in an open forum, such as [GitHub](https://github.com/) or [Basecamp](https://basecamp.com/).

 1. Give credit where it’s due.
 In [Steps 1–3](#steps) you’ll clearly define roles and responsibilities for each team member.
 With all the documentation you develop, including git logs and timesheets, you’ll be able to verify who did what.
 Give appropriate credit to *everyone* in *all* the following places:

 	* on the website (e.g. in a humans.txt file, in page metadata)
-	* in the website’s documentation (e.g. CONTRIBUTORS.MD on GitHub)
+	* in the website’s documentation (e.g. CONTRIBUTORS.MD on [GitHub](https://github.com/))
 	* in papers about the project (e.g. authorship for anybody that had decision-making responsibility, acknowledgements for every other team member)
 	* in presentations (e.g. on an acknowledgements slide)